Resources and Documents

 5.2 Assigning Penalties

-Every time a penalty is assigned, it should be accompanied by an explanation of specifically how the player’s actions are disallowed by the Play!
+Every time a penalty is assigned, it should be accompanied by an explanation of specifically how the competitor’s actions are disallowed by the Play!
 Pokémon Tournament Rules documents, and by a clear description of what penalty will result from a repeated infraction.
-The application of penalties should be handled in a way that is positive and that moves the player toward a better overall understanding of the rules.
-To avoid singling players out or making a spectacle of an incident, organizers and Judges may want to assign penalties in private.
+The application of penalties should be handled in a way that is positive and that moves the competitor toward a better overall understanding of the rules.
+To avoid singling competitors out or making a spectacle of an incident, organizers and Judges may want to assign penalties in private.

-In some cases, a player may choose to drop from the event in an attempt to avoid receiving a serious penalty.
+In some cases, a competitor may choose to drop from the event in an attempt to avoid receiving a serious penalty.
 This tactic is unacceptable.
-The Head Judge should notify the player that the penalty will still be assessed and reported to Pokémon Organized Play accordingly.
+The Head Judge should notify the competitor that the penalty will still be assessed and reported to Pokémon Organized Play accordingly.

 5.2.1 Deviating from Recommended Penalties

 The penalties for infractions are simply recommendations and may be increased or decreased in severity based on circumstances.
 As a general rule, Judges should take an especially easy approach with the Junior age division.
-Younger players are often prone to make mistakes due to lack of experience or from the intimidation of playing in a competitive environment.
-Pokémon Organized Play recommends starting with a Caution for most penalties applied to players in the Junior age division.
-Younger or less-experienced players should always be given the benefit of the doubt, as they are often learning the game and most of the mistakes they make are accidental.
-These players may be given additional Caution penalties before a Warning is issued.
+Younger competitors are often prone to make mistakes due to lack of experience or from the intimidation of playing in a competitive environment.
+Pokémon Organized Play recommends starting with a Caution for most penalties applied to competitors in the Junior age division.
+Younger or less-experienced competitors should always be given the benefit of the doubt, as they are often learning the game and most of the mistakes they make are accidental.
+These competitors may be given additional Caution penalties before a Warning is issued.

 5.2.2 Reporting Penalties to Pokémon Organized Play